Certified Auto Recyclers

 Storm water discharges in California are regulated through National Pollutant Discharge Elimination System (NPDES) permits.
 However, storm water may also act as a resource and recharge to groundwater when properly managed.
 The Water Boards are actively involved in initiatives to improve the management of storm water as a resource.

 Storm water is defined by US EPA as the runoff generated when precipitation from rain and snowmelt events flows over land or impervious surfaces without percolating into the ground.
 Storm water is often considered a nuisance because it mobilizes pollutants such as motor oil and trash.
-In most cases, storm water flows directly to water bodies through sewer systems, contributing a major source of pollution to rivers, lakes, and the ocean. https://www.waterboards.ca.gov/water_issues/programs/stormwater/ For more information read our Storm Water Management Fact Sheet at
+In most cases, storm water flows directly to water bodies through sewer systems, contributing a major source of pollution to rivers, lakes, and the ocean. https://www.waterboards.ca.gov/water_issues/programs/stormwater/

 If the hazardous condition involves the release of an EPA regulated material or an oil as defined by the EPA, the release may also need to be reported to the National Response Center at (800) 424-8802.
 Federal Reporting is required within 15 minutes of event occurrence or discovery.